 Commercialising Carbs has Sweet Benefits for All

-Working in partnership with Australian and PNG organisations, CQUniversity is leading a research project that delivers new income generating opportunities and improved livelihoods for PNG farming communities.
+Working in partnership with Australian and Papua New Guinea (PNG) organisations, CQUniversity is leading a research project that delivers new income generating opportunities and improved livelihoods for PNG farming communities.
 The project team is making pathogen-free sweet potato planting material available to local farmers, in order to increase crop yield and quality, and helping farmers access markets for their produce.

 Australian Centre for International Agricultural Research, Fresh Produce Development Agency (PNG), National Agriculture Research Institute (PNG), Queensland Government’s Department of Agriculture and Fisheries, Australian National University Enterprises

 Rural communities in the PNG highlands are earning an income from growing and selling sweet potato, traditionally just a subsistence crop in PNG, and are benefitting from resulting improvements in their livelihoods.
 The Australian sweet potato industry is benefitting from the development of new virus detection methodology and knowledge of the viruses prevalent in PNG that may be a biosecurity threat to Australian growers.

 Sweet potato is the most important vegetable crop in Papua New Guinea (PNG), however, over time it has become heavily infected with viral diseases, leaving many locals with low yields.